 In terms of beaches, we tend to prefer Gran Canaria over Tenerife.

-Although windier, the coast around El Medano has some lovely beaches and landscapes that deserve to be discovered.
+Although windier, the coast around El Medano has some lovely beaches and landscapes that deserve to be discovered - Playa La Tejita is one of the beaches with wild and rough beauty, as well as beautiful views of Montaja Roja.

 In Gran Canaria, you have Playa del Ingles, the beautiful Maspalomas beach, as well as Playa de Puerto Rico, Playa Amadores and Playa de Mogan.
 In the capital, you have Las Canteras Beach, which is often listed as one of the best city beaches in Spain.

-So in terms of beaches, we personally prefer Gran Canaria versus Tenerife.
+So in terms of beaches, we prefer Gran Canaria versus Tenerife.

-Well, this topic definitely falls under the personal preferences category.
+Well, this topic falls under the personal preferences category.

 All the Canary Islands are beautiful in their own way and we would advise giving them all a try, especially if you're the type who wants to try new things and explore, as they are very different.

-We feel like Gran Canaria is better for people who enjoy partying and the area of Playa del Ingles is ideal for that.
-We're not such big fans of night clubs and loud music, so this area is not for us and we tend to like some other places in Tenerife more.
+In terms of nightlife, Tenerife has Veronica's strip (which doesn't have the best reputation unfortunately), so we feel like Gran Canaria is better for people who enjoy partying and the area of Playa del Ingles is ideal for that.
+We're not such big fans of nightclubs and loud music, so this area is not for us, just like Las Americas isn't for us either, so when staying in the south of Tenerife we usually prefer Los Cristianos.

 Las Palmas de Gran Canaria is the largest city in the Canaries and it can be your destination for a city break if you only have a few days on the island.
 We really love the bars and the food scene in Las Palmas, so for those looking for a more urban experience in the Canary Islands, we recommend spending a few days in Las Palmas.